stat545ubc-2021/Mini-data-analysis_TYL/Mini-Data-Analysis-Deliverable-2.md

 <!-------------------------- Start your work below ---------------------------->

+**(A1.1)**:

-1.  *Does different species have different relationships between the tree age and diameter?*
+1.  **Does different species have different relationships between the tree age and diameter?**
-2.  *Is there any obvious relationship between the root barriers the tree growth (height/diameter/curb)?*
+2.  **Is there any obvious relationship between the root barriers the tree growth (height/diameter/curb)?**
-3.  *Are the trees in the same species planted in the same area?
-What is the spatial distribution of different tree species?*
+3.  **Are the trees in the same species planted in the same area?
+What is the spatial distribution of different tree species?**
-4.  *Is there any spatial trend in the tree height or diameter in different areas?*
+4.  **Is there any spatial trend in the tree height or diameter in different areas?**
     <!----------------------------------------------------------------------------->

 ### 1.2 (10 points)